bowman-lab/enspara/docs/source/smFRET.rst

 There are two levels of detail available for use:

-1. :ref:`Apps <smFRET-app>`. smFRET prediction code is availiable in a command-line application that is capable of handling much of the bookkeeping necessary.
+1. :ref:`Apps <smFRET-app>`. smFRET prediction code is available in a command-line application that is capable of handling much of the bookkeeping necessary.